 The attack deploys an exact domain spoofing technique, which occurs when an email is sent from a fraudulent domain that is an exact match to the spoofed brand’s domain.
-In this spoof, the attackers devised a realistic looking email from sender “Microsoft Outlook,” attempting to compel users to take advantage of a relatively new 0365 capability which allows for “reclaiming emails that have been accidentally marked as phishing or spam messages.”
+In this spoof, the attackers devised a realistic-looking email from sender “Microsoft Outlook,” attempting to compel users to take advantage of a relatively new 0365 capability which allows for “reclaiming emails that have been accidentally marked as phishing or spam messages.”

 Specifically, the fraudulent message is composed of urgent and somewhat fear-inducing language intended to convince users to click on what is a malicious link without hesitation.
-As inferred by the message, the link will redirect users to a security portal in which they can review and take action on “quarantined messages” captured by the Exchange Online Protection (EOP) filtering stack, the new feature that has only been available since September.
+As inferred by the message, the link will redirect users to a secure portal in which they can review and take action on “quarantined messages” captured by the Exchange Online Protection (EOP) filtering stack, the new feature that has only been available since September.

 Once the link is clicked, users are asked to input their legitimate O365 login credentials on a fake login page, mistakenly believing that they are providing their private information to Microsoft online.
-Unbeknown to them, attackers are harvesting these credentials (usernames and passwords), most often to illegally obtain proprietary or confidential information, enact financial fraud or to sell online.
+Unbeknown to them, attackers are harvesting these credentials (usernames and passwords), most often to illegally obtain proprietary or confidential information, enact financial fraud, or sell online.
 Just last week, it was discovered that O365 login credentials of executives are selling for thousands of dollars per record on the Dark Web.

 DMARC and Exact domain spoofs

 What’s interesting about this campaign is that exact domain spoofs aren’t incredibly sophisticated attacks for gateway controls to detect.
 In fact, previous IRONSCALES research revealed that exact domain spoofs represent less than 1% of total email spoofing attacks that bypass secure email gateways (SEGs) in a given year.
-Even non cloud-native and legacy email security tools are fairly efficient at stopping these sorts of attacks.
+Even non-cloud-native and legacy email security tools are fairly efficient at stopping these sorts of attacks.

-The reason why SEGs can traditionally stop exact domain spoofing is because, when configured correctly, this control is compliant with the domain-based message authentication, reporting & conformance (DMARC), an email authentication protocol built specifically to stop exact domain spoofing (SPF/DKIM).
+The reason why SEGs can traditionally stop exact domain spoofing is that, when configured correctly, this control is compliant with the domain-based message authentication, reporting & conformance (DMARC), an email authentication protocol built specifically to stop exact domain spoofing (SPF/DKIM).

 As evident in the screenshot below, the attack appears to come from <email@example.com> yet it failed its SPF result, nevertheless.